Justice Department releases largest batch yet of Epstein documents, says it totals 3 million pages

 “Probably just Talulah and me,” Musk responded, referencing his then-partner, actress Talulah Riley.
 “What day/night will be the wildest party on our island?”

-“Epstein tried to get me to go to his island and I REFUSED,” he posted on X in 2025 last year when House Democrats released an Epstein calendar with an entry mentioning a potential Musk visit to the island.
+“Epstein tried to get me to go to his island and I REFUSED,” he posted on X in 2025 when House Democrats released an Epstein calendar with an entry mentioning a potential Musk visit.

+Epstein also appears to have tried to connect New York Giants co-owner Steve Tisch with women, according to emails.
+In one exchange, Tisch told Epstein he had had lunch with one of Epstein’s assistant’s friends.
+He described her as a “very sweet girl,” and asked if Epstein knew anything about her.

+“no, but i will ask,” said Epstein, before inquiring if Tisch had contacted another woman, crudely describing her physical features.

+Tisch said in a statement that he had a “brief association” with Epstein where they emailed about adult women and other topics.
+He said he “never went to his island” and that he “deeply regrets” the association.
-The documents also contain friendly text messages between Epstein and Steve Bannon.

-Bannon, a conservative activist who served as Trump’s White House strategist earlier in the president’s first term, bantered over politics with the financier, discussed get-togethers with him over breakfast, lunch or dinner and, on March 29, 2019, asked Epstein if he could supply his plane to pick him up in Rome: “Is it possible to get your plane here to collect me?”
+The documents show that Epstein and Steve Bannon, a conservative activist who served as Trump’s White House strategist earlier in the president’s first term, bantered over politics with the financier, discussed get-togethers with him over breakfast, lunch or dinner and, on March 29, 2019, asked Epstein if he could supply his plane to pick him up in Rome:

 Epstein told him his pilot and crew “are doing their best” to arrange that flight but if Bannon could find a charter flight instead, “I’m happy to pay.”
 Apparently in France at the time, Epstein sent a text message saying: “My guys can pick you up.
 Come for dinner.”
 The exchange did not show how that played out.

-On one occasion in December 2012, Epstein invited Howard Lutnick, now Trump's commerce secretary, to his private island for lunch, the records show.
-Lutnick’s wife, Allison Lutnick, accepted the invitation and said they would arrive on a yacht with their children.
+In December 2012, Epstein invited Howard Lutnick, now Trump's commerce secretary, to his private island for lunch, the records show.
+Lutnick’s wife accepted the invitation and said they would arrive on a yacht with their children.
 On another occasion in 2011, the two men had drinks, according to a schedule shared with Epstein.

-Lutnick has tried to distance himself from Epstein, saying in a 2025 interview that he cut ties decades ago.
+Lutnick has said he cut ties with Epstein long ago.
 A Commerce Department spokesman said Lutnick had “limited interactions with Mr. Epstein in the presence of his wife and has never been accused of wrongdoing.”

 A spokesperson for Goldman Sachs, where Ruemmler is general counsel and chief legal officer, said in a statement that Ruemmler “had a professional association with Jeffrey Epstein when she was a lawyer in private practice” and "regrets ever knowing him.”